mvolkmann/serverless-demo/README.md

   * browse https://console.cloud.google.com/home/dashboard
   * at top to the right of "Google Cloud Platform", click the menu that should say "Select a project"
+    - if this isn't your first project, click the name of your last project which will appear instead of "Select a project"
   * a dialog will appear
   * press the "+" button in the upper-right
   * enter a project name